guyleonard/genomics_adventure/chapter_3/task_3.md

 SPAdes runs the modules that are required for a particular dataset and it produces the assembly with a minimum of preparation and parameter selection - making it very straightforward to produce a decent assembly.
 As with everything in bioinformatics you should try to assess the results critically and understand the implications for further analysis.

 Let's start the assembler because it takes about 10 minutes to run (this might be a nice time to get a :coffee: or to stretch your legs :walking:).
+You will see a lot of output on the screen.
 ```bash
 spades.py --careful -o spades_assembly -1 unmapped_r1.fastq -2 unmapped_r2.fastq
 ```